skerdishehaj/the-wild-oasis/README.md

   - Similar to setting up Context API or Redux
   1. **Create** a place where the data will be **stored**
   2. **Provide** that to the application

+## TODO

+- [ ] Creating new bookings
+- [ ] Updating a booking also adding check-in & check-out times
+- [ ] Users can set a different price of a cabin for every single different day
+- [ ] In the sidebar a restaurant can be added, where users can register a bill value each time that a guest goes to the restaurant.
+At the check-out that bill should be paid.
+- [ ] On checkout click, implement a PDF invoice that could be mailed to the user